shvker1/aloha-world/README.md

 # aloha-world
-just another rep
+just another rep.
-In the tutorial is said to write smthng about me, but i don't want
+In the tutorial is said to write smthng about me, but i don't want.